-When you or a loved one finally starts treatment for their drug addiction, it’s imperative that professional therapists are able to understand the patient as well as the condition.
+When you, or a loved one, finally start treatment for drug addiction, it’s imperative that professional therapists are able to understand the patient as well as the condition.
 A dual diagnosis can play a central role in getting to understand the situation and subsequently build a tailored strategy to overcome the substance use disorder (SUD).

 Here at Grand Falls Addiction Treatment Center, our experts can complete a dual diagnosis to ensure that the right support is provided throughout the journey to come.

 A dual diagnosis is when an individual is diagnosed with both a SUD and a mental or behavioral condition.
 Studies show that there is a strong positive correlation between addiction and an increased risk of mental health issues.
 Roughly half of all people experiencing severe mental health conditions also have a SUD while 53% of drug addicts have at least one mental health condition.